RefinementReferenceCenter/MouseLockBox/README.md

 **Background**: Against the background of studies demonstrating sequential problem solving in cockatoos, we developed complex mechanical puzzles, so-called LB, for mice and investigated their problem-solving strategies.
 Besides this, the impact of the lock box enrichment on the affective state of the mice was investigated.

 **LB sets**: Two LB sets were designed, each consisting of four single mechanism LBs(1-step) and a combined mechanism LBs (4-step).
-For the latter, a sequence of four locks blocking each other had to be removed in the correct order.
-The LB were baited with a food reward to motivate the animals to open them.
+For the latter, the fours single mechanisms block each other and have to be removed in the correct order to open the box.
+The LB can be baited with a food reward to motivate the animals to open them.
+In the folder titled "LB_solutions", there are GIFs of each single and combined mechanism LB, which demonstrate how the LBs are supposed to be opened.
 In the construction manual (Instruction_Manual_Lock_Boxes.pdf), the STL files for each LB are listed and construction plans are provided.
-The STL files can be found in the file titled "LB_sets.zip".
+The STL files can be found in the folder titled "LB_sets.zip".

 **Printing**: We used an Ultimaker 3 Extended and an Ultimaker S3, 0.4 mm nozzles, and PLA of different colors as material.
 The gcode was generated with Cura_SteamEngine 4.4.0.
 Since the mice may gnaw on the LB, it is advisable to choose a higher value for the thickness of walls and top, e.g., 1.5 mm.
 For most elements, the normal profile (0.15 mm) can be used; for small elements such as the seals, the fine profile is beneficial.
 - Wall Thickness: 1 mm